> Best: highest health insurance coverage

-Worst: Detroit and Flint, the two worst cities to live in
+> Worst: Detroit and Flint, two of the worst cities to live in

-According to a 24/7 Wall St. index of crime, economy, education, environment, health, housing, infrastructure, and leisure, Detroit and Flint are the worst cities in the U.S. to reside in.
+According to a 24/7 Wall St. index of crime, economy, education, environment, health, housing, infrastructure, and leisure, Detroit and Flint are some of the worst cities in the U.S. to reside in.

 In the land of 10,000 lakes, you can bet almost all of them are frozen in winter.
-Minnesota has the lowest annual average temperature in the contiguous United States.
+Minnesota has close to the lowest average annual temperatures in the country.

 Those who live in Mississippi are more likely to be impoverished than residents of any other state.
 Some 19.8% of state residents earn incomes at or below the poverty line..